open-amt-cloud-toolkit/docs/docs/GetStarted/createProfileACM.md

 !!!
 Important "Important - Intel AMT and using CAs"
     For ACM in Open Active Management Technology (Open AMT) Cloud Toolkit, **use only** certificate vendors that support Intel® AMT.

+Alternatively, for development, custom provisioning certificates can be generated.
+See [Custom Provisioning Certificate](../Reference/Certificates/generateProvisioningCert.md) for additional details.

 #### DNS Suffix
 The DNS suffix encompasses the domain suffix (e.g., .com) and follows the hostname.
 Consider the following DNS Name example: